I'm a provider

 You will be redirected to myBlue.
 Would you like to continue?

 Please wait while you are redirected.

-Photodynamic therapy is a treatment modality designed to selectively occlude ocular choroidal neovascular tissue.
+Photodynamic therapy (PDT) is a treatment modality designed to selectively occlude ocular choroidal neovascular tissue.
 The therapy is a 2-step process, consisting initially of an injection of the photosensitizer verteporfin, followed 15 minutes later by laser treatment to the targeted sites of neovascularization in the retina.
-The laser treatment selectively damages the vascular endothelium.
-Patients may be re-treated if leakage from choroidal neovascularization persists.
+The laser treatment selectively damages the vascular endothelium, thereby occluding choroidal neovascularization tissue.
+Patients may be re-treated if leakage from choroidal neovascularization (CNV) persists.

-Prior to the availability of photodynamic therapy, choroidal neovascularization was treated with photocoagulation using either argon, green, or infrared lasers.
+Before photodynamic therapy, choroidal neovascularization was treated with photocoagulation using either argon, green, or infrared lasers.
 This conventional photocoagulation was limited to extrafoveal lesions due to the risk of retinal burns.
-However, recently, infrared lasers used at a low-power setting have been investigational as a technique to photocoagulate subfoveal lesions.
+Introduction of a scotoma or enlargement of a preexisting scotoma, with or without visual acuity loss, is an immediate and permanent effect of photocoagulation surgery.
+Because of the loss of vision associated with laser photocoagulation, photocoagulation is no longer recommended as the initial treatment of subfoveal neovascularization.
+More recently, infrared lasers used at a low-power setting have been investigated as a technique to photocoagulate subfoveal lesions.
 This therapy is addressed in the Transpupillary Thermotherapy for Treatment of Choroidal Neovascularization medical policy.